johnfyoung/spotifyexport/README.md

 # Spotify Favorites Exporter

-This project provides a Node.js web app that signs into Spotify and Google, exports your liked Spotify tracks, and creates a private YouTube playlist with the closest matches it can find.
+This project provides a Node.js web app that signs into Spotify and Google, lists all of your Spotify playlists, and recreates the ones you pick as private YouTube Music playlists with the closest matches it can find.

 ## Features

-- Spotify OAuth flow to read your saved tracks
+- Spotify OAuth flow to read your saved tracks and playlists
 - Google OAuth flow with the YouTube Data API to create private playlists
 - Full transfer workflow with progress tracking and a results table
 - HTTPS-by-default local development server that satisfies Spotify's redirect requirements